 In 1336 the Knights of Treffurt are stripped of their power and ousted by Heinrich II von Hessen and House of Wettin and Archdiocese of Mainz (Gerlach I von Nassau).
-Shortly thereafter in 1359 (During the reign of House of Wettin, Frederick III “the Strict” Landgrave of Thuringia 1332-1381) Graf Heyso von Falken owns a substantial part of the North-West area of Hainichs (“Burg Haineck, in Nazza).
+Shortly thereafter in 1359 (During the reign of House of Wettin, Frederick III “the Strict” Landgrave of Thuringia 1332-1381) Ritter Heyso von Falken owns a substantial part of the North-West area of Hainichs (“Burg Haineck, in Nazza).
 The Grafen von Falken originate from Hessen and maintain close ties with the Landgraves of Hessen due to the fact that they are blood related.
 The heroic Heyso von Falken dies in a war battle and his wife Liese becomes a widow.
 Heyso’s possessions go to Heinrich and Hermann von Falken.
 In his lifetime “Ritter” Heyso (and Konrad) founded the Falken Ritterbund (29 Sept 1385)

 In 1423 house Wettin becomes Duke of also Saxony and also they become Elector / Kurfurst.
 Albrecht ( January 27, 1443 – September 12th 1500), nicknamed the Stout-Hearted, was the first Duke of Saxony from 1485 to 1500.
 He was the younger son of Elector Frederick the meek and progenitor of the Albertine line of the Wettin dynasty subsequent line of Electors and Kings of Saxony.
 House Wettin gained Meissen in 1089, Thuringia in 1263 and Saxony in 1423.

 As a result and also due to the peace treaty of 1413 between Hessen and Thuringia (House of Wettin under the reign of Frederick IV “the peaceful”) the von Falken (Liborius and Mathis) were also based in Kliczschen, Triestewitz and Droferen in 1424, to protect the border of Saxony and Meissen and to take the lead in the Hussite Wars (“belehnt durch Herzog Friedrich von Sachsen”).
-In 1474 also in Fermerswalde.
-Between 1424 and 1555 the von Falken family (e.g. Mathias, Konrad, Heinrich, Johann) owns in its role of Graf and “kurfurstliche beamte” substantial rights of among others Triestewitz, Arzberg, Chemnitz, Nichtewitz, Bleddin, Luderitz, Rothen, Rohrda, Diensdorf, Obermollrich, Falkenstein und Hohenrode.
+In 1474 they were also based in Fermerswalde.
+Between 1424 and 1555 the von Falken family (e.g. Mathias, Konrad, Clemens, Heinrich, Johann, Christoffel) owns in its role of Graf and “kurfurstliche beamte” substantial rights of among others Triestewitz, Arzberg, Chemnitz, Nichtewitz, Bleddin, Luderitz, Rothen, Rohrda, Diensdorf, Obermollrich, Falkenstein und Hohenrode.
 They also owned a villa in Hubenbach.
 In the 15th century the relation between the von Falken and von Reck was already established.
 This can be seen in documents of the Landgraves of Hessen.
 In 1420 Landgrave Ludwig I. von Hessen pawns Schloss Ziegenberg (Ziegenhagen) including villages and courts to Hans Reck.
 Also, Johann Reck is documented as mediator in Erfurt (Hessen) in a call for help by Mainz.

 The direct connection between Falken and von Reck (Gert XIII von Reck; very loyal to the Catholic church and the Bishop of Münster) was established through the order of the Holy Sepulchre.